 GET /mnode/about API.
 In the response, the IP address in the

 token_url field is the management virtual IP address (MVIP) of the authoritative storage cluster.
 If you attempt to log into NetApp Hybrid Cloud Control as a user that is not on the authoritative cluster, the login attempt will fail.

-See Manage storage cluster assets for more information on working with management node storage cluster assets.
+See Create and manage storage cluster assets for more information on working with management node storage cluster assets.

 If a newly added node accounts for more than 50 percent of the total cluster capacity, some of the capacity of this node is made unusable ("stranded"), so that it complies with the capacity rule.
 This remains the case until more storage capacity is added.
 If a very large node is added that also disobeys the capacity rule, the previously stranded node will no longer be stranded, while the newly added node becomes stranded.
 Capacity should always be added in pairs to avoid this from happening.
 When a node becomes stranded, an appropriate cluster fault is thrown.

 Starting with NetApp HCI 1.8, you can set up a storage cluster with two storage nodes.

 You can use certain types of nodes to form the two-node storage cluster.
 See NetApp HCI 1.8 Release Notes.

 The storage nodes in a two-node cluster must be the same model type.

 Two-node storage clusters are best suited for small-scale deployments with workloads that are not dependent on large capacity and high performance requirements.